UPPMAX/R-python-julia-matlab-HPC/docs/index.rst

 .. admonition:: Cluster-specific approaches

-   - The course is a cooperation between UPPMAX (Rackham, Snowy, Bianca) and HPC2N (Kebnekaise) and will focus on the compute systems at both centres.
+   - The course is a cooperation between **UPPMAX** (Rackham, Snowy, Bianca) and **HPC2N** (Kebnekaise) and will focus on the compute systems at both centres.
-   - Although there are differences we will only have few seperate sessions.
+   - Although there are differences we will only have **few seperate sessions**.
    - Most participants will use UPPMAX's systems for the course, as Kebnekaise is only for local (UmU, IRF, MIUN, SLU, LTU) users.
    - The general information given in the course will be true for all/most HPC centres in Sweden.
-The examples will often have _specific_ information, like module names and versions, which may vary.
+      - The examples will often have _specific_ information, like module names and versions, which may vary.
 What you learn here should help you to make any changes needed for the other centres.
+      - When present, links to the Python/Julia/R documentation at other NAISS centres are given in the corresponding session.

 Preliminary schedule